 Bank of America

-Your organization can find a lot more funding by looking into corporate volunteer matches.
+Your organization can find essentially free funding by looking into corporate volunteer matches.
 Encourage your volunteers to look up their eligibility for these programs!

 4. Matching Gift Challenges for Major Donors